 The Parish Office is open Monday through Friday, 8:30 am – 3:30 pm.
 The chapel is unlocked and available for Adoration during those hours.
-Beginning on Thursday, March 3, 2022 we are expanding Eucharistic Exposition to begin on Thursday mornings at 7:00am through 6:00am Friday mornings, resuming after Friday morning Masses at 9:00am until 9:00pm.
+Eucharistic Exposition is offered on Thursday mornings at 9:00am through 6:00am Friday mornings, resuming after Friday morning Masses at 9:00am until 9:00pm.
 On other days of the week the Blessed Sacrament is reposed in the tabernacle.

 *Access to Chapel outside of office hours requires an access code that is given upon registration.
 This is for the security of the Blessed Sacrament and the safety of the adorers in the Chapel.

 We encourage everyone to consider signing up for a regular hour and experience the transformative power of Jesus present in the most Holy Eucharist.

 If you are unable to commit to a regular hour, we invite you to still register to receive more information on access to the Adoration Chapel.

 10 Reasons for Spending a Holy Hour before the Blessed Sacrament

 “The Church and the world have a great need of eucharistic adoration.”
 (Pope John Paul II, Dominicae Cenae)

 2. This is a personal invitation to you from Jesus.